 Just about everyone that successfully works their way through medical school will go on to a lucrative career.
 This is simply not true of law school, where, quite frankly, there will be winners and losers.
 Your performance relative to the rest of your class matters, and those at the bottom 50th percentile of their class rarely, if ever, waltz into six-figure jobs.
 Those with a passion for less lucrative sectors of the profession such as family law, civil rights, or public interest also need to be particularly thoughtful in this area.

-Unlike our approach to undergraduate admissions, College Transitions does not place as large of an emphasis on “fit” when it comes to law schools.
+Unlike our approach to undergraduate admissions, we do not place as large of an emphasis on “fit” when it comes to law schools.
 Of course fit matters to the extent that, for example, candidates interested in a career in government may find better prospects at a D.C.-area law school.
-Yet it is important to acknowledge the reality that law school and the legal field itself are hypercompetitive and prestige does matter.
+Yet it is important to acknowledge the reality that law school and the legal field itself are hypercompetitive.
+In this arena, prestige is of paramount importance.

 If you’re going to go to law school, aim for a top-shelf institution.
 Tier 3 and 4 law school graduates too often face a chilly job market and are saddled with burdensome debts.
 If, after looking over your law school prospects, you conclude, like Groucho Marx, that you wouldn’t join any club that would have you as a member, it may be time to explore other professions.

 College-bound students with interests in law, policy and/or justice should understand that “lawyer” is not their only career option.
 In reality, there are dozens of potentially fulfilling and financially rewarding occupations for which having a legal background is desired, if not required.

 Visit the College Transitions Dataverse for a list of the best colleges at which study common pre-law majors.